 It is important to remember that canceling a connection request will not add it back to your invitation limit, which I will address in more depth next.

-You may or may not be aware that each LinkedIn member is provided with a limited number of invitations that they can send out (the last limit stated by LinkedIn was 3000, however they are no longer publishing the limit, I had heard it was increased to 5000, but there is no way to confirm this).
+You may or may not be aware that each LinkedIn member is provided with a limited number of invitations that they can send out (the last limit stated by LinkedIn was 3000, however, they are no longer publishing the limit, I had heard it was increased to 5000, but there is no way to confirm this).

 For this reason, you’ll want to ensure that you make the most of each invite by being selective about who you send one to – such as the people you know and do business with as well as your ideal prospects and clients.

 You should also ALWAYS send a personalized LinkedIn connection request to increase the likelihood that they will accept your invitation to connect.
-It’s important to know that if you get five people clicking “I Don’t Know”, your account will be restricted and you will have to add an email address every time you send a connection request to someone new.
+It’s important to know that if you get five people that click “I Don’t Know,” your account will be restricted, and you will have to add an email address every time you send a connection request to someone new.

 If and when you reach your invitation limit, LinkedIn welcomes you to contact them to request an increase.

 Be aware that there is no guarantee that you will get an increase and that they decide who will be given an increase on a case by case basis.
-LinkedIn takes the size of your current network and your acceptance ratio of invitations into account, meaning that if you are sending out a lot of invitations but very few are being accepted, the chances of getting more is low.
+LinkedIn takes the size of your current network and your acceptance ratio of invitations into account, meaning that if you are sending out a lot of connection requests but very few are being accepted, the chances of getting more is low.

-Depending on your how your settings are set up under the Who can send you invitations area, some of the connection requests sent to you might not reach you.
+Depending on what you have selected in your settings under the Who can send you invitations, some of the connection requests sent to you might not reach you.

-In the Communications area of your LinkedIn Privacy & Setting page, you can choose what connection requests you want to receive.
+In the Communications area of your LinkedIn Settings & Privacy page, you can choose what connection requests you want to receive.
 The choices offered are: